 Why did I start writing gay books?

 I started writing gay books in 1986, two years after my friend was murdered by three homophobic boys.
 In the weeks after the murder, I understood that our experiences—experiences of the gay men and women in a small town in Maine—were part of the history of gay people in America in the last half of the twentieth century.
 I believed, when my friend was murdered, that we needed to write it down, both to understand what had happened to him and to us but also to make a record of the way it was for us.
+This became the novel Ceremonies (1986-1890).
 After Ceremonies, I wrote a book on the last days of his drinking for a gay alcoholic.
-This book is entitled Winter Rain.
-When I finished one book, and another called me—the books that followed Ceremonies and Winter Rain were Race Point Light, and Adam in the Morning— I wanted to write about the abuse which gay men and lesbians experienced during the last sixty years.
+This book is entitled Winter Rain (1990-1992).
+When I finished one book, and another called me—the books that followed Ceremonies and Winter Rain were Race Point Light (2003-2007), and Adam in the Morning (2008-2010)— I wanted to write about the abuse which gay men and lesbians experienced during the last sixty years.
 I wanted to write how it felt to experience that abuse, what it did to them, and I wanted to write about what they did about it and what they did to those that had so abused them.
 I decided to write about fighting back.
-I have written full-time since then, supporting myself at a variety of jobs.
+Then I realized quickly how little our literature was writing books about the real lives of LGBTQ people, about this fighting back.
+This realization became the small book Earthrise (2019).
+I have written full-time since 1984, supporting myself at a variety of jobs.